mbalotin/Spring-Example/README.md

 - WebJars support.
 Let Maven manage your third party JS dependencies. (http://www.webjars.org/).
 - Automatic admin creation during boostrap using @PostConstruct and with data from application.properties.
 (You may create a BootstrapController to add more boostrap actions using @PostConstruct)
 - Lombok support.
 And it works with AspectJ! (http://projectlombok.org/).
-- Caching with ehcache supported (by xml, as it's a lot cleaner than java code).
+- Caching with ehcache supported (via xml, as it's a lot cleaner than java code).
 - Logging with log4j (log to file in production and different properties for development and production environments).
+- Spring Test with Rest Assured support (http://www.jayway.com/2014/07/04/integration-testing-a-spring-boot-application/)
+- Docker support with automatic image creation via POM.xml (not tested in windows) (https://spring.io/guides/gs/spring-boot-docker/)
 - Your Github markdown README.md file is automatically transformed into a webpage.
 - External application.properties file to override any properties you want during runtime.
 - Maven local repository example in pom.xml.
 (Example: https://devcenter.heroku.com/articles/local-maven-dependencies).